HL7/US-Core/input/includes/note-and-report-types-scenario4.md

 A client determines the category of reports they can access through DiagnosticReport.
-The server responds with Radiology, Pathology ,and Cardiology report categories:
+The server responds with Radiology, Pathology, and Cardiology report categories:

 **Request for DiagnosticReport report type**